MicrosoftDocs/azure-devops-docs/docs/pipelines/release/artifacts.md

 ### Team Build

-You can link a release pipeline to any of the build pipelines in VSTS or TFS project collection.
+You can link a release pipeline to any of the build pipelines in Azure Pipelines or TFS project collection.

 > [!NOTE]
 > You must include a **Publish Artifacts** task in your build pipeline.
 For XAML build pipelines, an artifact with the name **drop** is published implicitly.

-Some of the differences in capabilities between different versions of TFS and VSTS are:
+Some of the differences in capabilities between different versions of TFS and Azure Pipelines are:

 * **TFS 2015**: You can link build pipelines only from the same project of your collection.
   You can link multiple definitions, but you cannot specify default versions.
 You can set up a continuous deployment trigger on only one of the definitions.
   When multiple build pipelines are linked, the latest builds of all the other definitions are used, along with the build that triggered the release creation.

-* **TFS 2017 and newer** and **VSTS**: You can link build pipelines from any of the projects in VSTS or TFS.
+* **TFS 2017 and newer** and **Azure Pipelines**: You can link build pipelines from any of the projects in Azure Pipelines or TFS.
   You can link multiple build pipelines and specify default values for each of them.
 You can set up continuous deployment triggers on multiple build sources.
 When any of the builds completes, it will trigger the creation of a release.